TeeNsinTimes/MPD/HW1/README.md

 3. *.ebf - the binary file send into Aquila
 4. *.txt - the output of Dhrystone running on Tera Term
 5. *.csv - the iladata saved after captured
-6. *.png *.pdf - contains iladata which I considered important
+6. *.png or *.pdf - contains iladata which I considered important

 Notice: